jinghuazhao/PW-pipeline/README.md

 The pipeline requires users to specify software to be used as well as database to use.
 It is possible that a given database can be used for several software when appropriate.

-The input will be (some) GWAS summary statistics containing rsid, p values, and the syntax is
+The syntax is
 ```
 bash pwp.sh <input file>
 ```
-and the output will be collected into an Excel file.

-## Inputs

-### --- GWAS summary statistics and lead SNPs ---
+### Input

-The **first input file** will be GWAS summary statistics with the following columns,
+The input will be GWAS summary statistics with the following columns,

 Column | Name | Description
 -------|------|------------